ibm-cloud-docs/cloud-object-storage/immutable.md

 Objects in buckets with retention policy that are no longer under retention (retention period has expired and the object doesn't have any legal holds), when overwritten, will again come under retention.
 The new retention period can be provided as part of the object overwrite request or the default retention time of the bucket will be given to the object.

-A `Content-MD5` header is required.
-{: http}

-These headers apply to POST object and multipart upload requests as well.
-If uploading an object in multiple parts, each part requires a `Content-MD5` header.
+A `Content-MD5` header or a `checksum` header (including `x-amz-checksum-crc32`, `x-amz-checksum-crc32c`, `x-amz-checksum-crc64nvme`, `x-amz-checksum-sha1`, or `x-amz-checksum-sha256`) is required as an integrity check for the payload for any type of object upload request against a bucket with a retention policy.
 {: http}

 |Value	| Type	| Description |